Nueltron/Data-Analytics-Case-Study/Readme.md

-# Data Analytics Case Study For Remote
+# Data Analytics Case Study

 This Project is an In-depth analysis of the  Remote's Case Study.
 The readme.md file is a detailed breakdown of the project.